heimochi/masters-thesis/README.md

 The project investigates brain-behavior relationships using neuroimaging and behavioral data from the ABCD Study.

-# XGBoosting the Signal; A Machine Learning Approach for Informant-Sensitive Predictions of OCD Symptoms in Children Based on Brain Morphology
+# XGBoosting the Signal: A Machine Learning Approach for Informant-Sensitive Predictions of OCD Symptoms in Children Based on Brain Morphology

+**Author:** Margrete Soya Heimvik
+**Supervisors:** Øystein Sørensen, Ina Drabløs
+**Institution:** Centre for Lifespan Changes in Brain and Cognition (LCBC), University of Oslo

 Data used in this thesis is sourced from the ABCD Data Release 5.1 (Haist & Jernigan, 2023).

 Note: Access to raw data requires proper credentials through the NIMH Data Archive (NDA).

+## Project Overview

+This thesis explores whether machine learning applied to structural brain imaging can predict obsessive-compulsive symptoms in children, and how predictions vary depending on the reporting informant (child vs. parent).
+Using data from the **Adolescent Brain Cognitive Development (ABCD) study**, XGBoost classifiers were trained to predict internalizing symptom severity from parcellated brain volume features.

+---

-## Goals
+## Research Questions

-Preprocess behavioral and MRI data for a subset of youth with OCD and healthy controls

-Train and evaluate machine learning models (XGBoost) to predict clinical symptoms

-Compare parent and youth reported symptom profiles (CBCL, BPM)

-Calibrate predictions and assess generalization to unseen data
+1. Can structural MRI features predict the severity of OCD-related internalizing symptoms in children?
+2. Does predictive accuracy differ between child- and parent-reported symptoms?

+---

 ## Methods

-Data manipulation: dplyr, tidyr

-Modeling: xgboost, caret, ROSE, MLmetrics, Metrics,pROC

-Visualization: ggplot2, viridis, plotly, htmlwidgets, patchwork, GGally, ggcorrplot

-Tables: knitr, gt

-Reporting: Quarto (.qmd) notebooks
+- **Dataset:** ABCD study (via LCBC collaboration)
+- **Input:** Parcellated sMRI brain volume features
+- **Targets:**
+  - Parent-reported: Child Behavior Checklist (CBCL)
+  - Child-reported: Brief Problem Monitor (BPM)
+- **Model:** XGBoost (with matched preprocessing, class balancing, and tuning)
+- **Evaluation:** ROC, precision, recall, permutation testing

+## Key Findings

+- Models achieved high accuracy, but performance was largely due to class imbalance.
+- Neither child- nor parent-report models significantly outperformed chance.
+- Slight advantage in ROC for child-report model did not translate into better classification.
+- Structural brain features alone were not predictive of OCD-related symptoms.

+## Conclusion

+The study suggests that sMRI-derived structural features have limited value in predicting internalizing OCD symptoms in children.
+Results highlight the challenges of low symptom prevalence, informant discrepancies, and the need for multimodal approaches in pediatric neuropsychiatric research.

 ## Disclaimer